Reliability Data 10 min read Updated 19 Jan 2026 at 12:57

 Frequently Asked Questions

-Toyota ranks #31 out of 75 manufacturers with a 74.0% average MOT pass rate., but ahead of Kia, Hyundai, Suzuki.
+Toyota ranks #115 out of 180 manufacturers with a 73.8% average MOT pass rate.
+This places them behind Kia, but ahead of Hyundai, Suzuki, Honda.

 Avoid the PROACE 2014 diesel (50% pass rate), PROACE 2015 diesel (54% pass rate), AYGO 2005 petrol (47% pass rate).
 These models fail MOTs at nearly double the national average rate.